Green Card Eligibility

 - Work Experience: If you are qualifying with work experience, you must have

-two years of experience in the last five years, in an occupation which requires at least
+two years of experience in the last five years, in an occupation which

 two years of training or